Pennsylvanians urged to drop off mail-in ballots in person

-"At this point we are not recommending that anybody put their ballots in the mail, just drop it off in person," Secretary of State Kathy Boockvar told reporters Wednesday.
+"At this point we are not recommending that anybody put their ballots in the mail, just drop it off in person," Secretary of State Kathy Boockvar told reporters.
 "We really recommend that you drop it off in person."

 The deadline to apply for mail-in ballots passed on Tuesday.
 Voters applied for almost 3.1 mail-in or absentee ballots, with about 2 million returned thus far, election officials say.